secretgraph/secretgraph/README.md

 ## Global group attributes

 -   managed (only settings): settings definition of global group is binding

+## States:

+-   required: Only PublicKey, like trusted+required as encryption target
+-   trusted: Only PublicKey, a encryption target
+-   public: Unencrypted, can be read by everyone
+-   internal: Encrypted
+-   draft: private state, excempted from autohiding
+-   sensitive: excluded by default, except especially requested.
+For sensitive stuff like medical data or NSFW

 ## Shortcut creation of keys